Tommygeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints hello user, where user is the current Linux user
+Write a script that displays the result of BREATH to the power LOVE